toddfast/js-template/README.md

 in the browser.
 Note the use of `$this` here: the `refillTemplate()` function is passed the string "Joe User", and so this is the object to which `$this` refers.

 When the template processor executes a `data-jst-content` instruction, a new text node object is created with the string value of the result as its `nodeValue`, and this new text node becomes the only child of the current node.
 This implementation ensures that no markup in the result is evaluated.

+### data-jst-overwrite

+Default behavior for the `data-jst-content` attribute is to clear all text content from a node when the corresponding expression evaluations to `null` or `undefined`.
+By setting `data-jst-overwrite=false`, existing content will not be overwritten in such a case.
+Setting `data-jst-overwrite=true` is the same as omitting this attribute and relying on the default behavior.

 ### data-jst-select